WAIT: If you don't have time to read the post now…

 so you can create more art to

-Without fail, I have most of my posts scheduled to post for at least a month.
+Without fail, I have most of my posts scheduled to post for at least a month ahead of time.
 That is one whole month I don't even have to think about posting at all.
 Ultimately this saves hours of freaking work.

 In conclusion, this is considered A&B testing and is a must to ensure consistent sales.